Guigui14460/nebulae-generator/README.md

 Project consisting in creating a generative model able to generate images of nebulae (planetary, dark, diffuse, protoplanetary or as supernova remnant).

+You can access the the streamlit app at [this URL](https://share.streamlit.io/guigui14460/nebulae-generator/main/src/app.py).

 ## Table of contents

   - [Table of contents](#table-of-contents)